Nyhavn 45: Holm family

 The property was again listed as No. 23 in the new cadastre of 1806.
+It was at that time still owned by Peter Holm.
+Peter Holm's mother lived with him after she had become a widow.
+She died in the building on 6 July 1811.

-It was at that time still owned by Peter Golm.
-The adjacent property at No. 24 (now Nyhavn 47) was later owned by his son Rasmus Andreas Holm.
+Peter Holm's son Rasmus Andreas Holm was married to Christiane Mammen (1805-1877), a foster daughter of his uncle Jacob Holm.
+The adjacent property at No. 24 (now Nyhavn 47) was later owned by them.